"Weird Al" Yankovic: 1976–1981: Dr. Demento and early fame

-In mid-1979 shortly before senior year, "My Sharona" by the Knack was on the charts.
+In mid-1979, shortly before his senior year, "My Sharona" by the Knack was on the charts.
 Yankovic took his accordion into the restroom across the hall from the radio station to take advantage of the echo chamber acoustics and recorded a parody titled "My Bologna".
-He sent it to Dr. Demento, who played it to good response from listeners.
+He sent the recording to Dr. Demento, who played it to a positive listener response.
 Yankovic met the Knack after a show at his college and introduced himself as the author of "My Bologna".
 The Knack's lead singer, Doug Fieger, said he liked the song and suggested that Capitol Records vice president Rupert Perry release it as a single.
-My Bologna was released with School Cafeteria as its B-side, and the label gave Yankovic a six-month recording contract.
+"My Bologna" was released with "School Cafeteria" as its B-side, and the label gave Yankovic a six-month recording contract.
 Yankovic, who was "only getting average grades" in his architecture degree, began to realize that he might make a career of comedic music.

-On September 14, 1980, Yankovic was a guest on the Dr. Demento Show, where he was to record a new parody live.
+On September 14, 1980, Yankovic was a guest on The Dr. Demento Show, where he was to record a new parody live.
 The song was called "Another One Rides the Bus", a parody of Queen's hit "Another One Bites the Dust".
 While practicing the song outside the sound booth, he met Jon "Bermuda" Schwartz, who told him he was a drummer and agreed to bang on Yankovic's accordion case to help Yankovic keep a steady beat during the song.
 They rehearsed the song just a few times before the show began.
 "Another One Rides the Bus" became so popular that Yankovic's first television appearance was a performance of the song on The Tomorrow Show with Tom Snyder on April 21, 1981.
 On the show, Yankovic played his accordion, and again, Schwartz banged on the accordion case and provided comical sound effects.
 Yankovic's record label, TK Records, went bankrupt about two weeks after the single was released, so Yankovic received no royalties from its initial release.